C0de-Q/MLIP_Gaussian_APIs/README.md

 interface (`Gau-<pid>_test.xyz`); the charge, spin, atom count and point-charge sum go into the job log. `./RunMLIPgjf.sh -m <method> job.gjf` works as well, but it starts a server this job never uses.

+## Contact

+If you have any questions, please contact us at codeq6398@gmail.com.

 ## License